Indoor air pollution, mould and asthma are a serious issues in many homes!

 Built-in units and cupboards

 Often reports about the effectsof some moulds include the term “toxic”.
 However, experts say this term can be misleading, since only certain spores produce toxins, and only under certain conditions.

-According to researchers in the Lung Disorders Special Report: 9 Common Mould Myths, moulds can produce toxins.
+Furthermore, according to researchers in the Lung Disorders Special Report: 9 Common Mould Myths, moulds can produce toxins.
 However, that doesn’t mean it will.
 Furthermore, it is highly unlikely that you could inhale enough in your home or office to receive a toxic dose.

-Although, only toxic under exceptional conditions, it can still adversely affect your health.
+Although only toxic under exceptional conditions, it can still adversely affect your health.
 In addition, if you suffer a pre-existing respiratory condition, e.g. asthma, mould can aggravate the condition.

-Some people are especially sensitive to some moulds and may display symptoms that include:
+As a result, some people are especially sensitive to some moulds and may display symptoms that include:

 Eye, nose and throat irritation